Liberace

 Władziu Valentino Liberace (Note: English: /ˈvwɑːdʒuː ˌvælənˈtiːnoʊ ˌlɪbəˈrɑːtʃi/ VWAH-joo-_-VAL-ən-TEE-noh-_-LIB-ə-RAH-chee, /pl/, /it/.)
-(May 16, 1919 – February 4, 1987) was an American pianist, singer and actor.
-He was born in Wisconsin to parents of Italian and Polish origin and enjoyed a career spanning four decades of concerts, recordings, television, motion pictures and endorsements.
-At the height of his fame from the 1950s to 1970s, he was the highest-paid entertainer in the world with established concert residencies in Las Vegas and an international touring schedule.
+(May 16, 1919 – February 4, 1987) was an American pianist, singer, and actor.
+He was born in Wisconsin to parents of Italian and Polish origin and enjoyed a career spanning four decades of concerts, recordings, television, motion pictures, and endorsements.
+At the height of his fame, from the 1950s to 1970s, he was the highest-paid entertainer in the world, with established concert residencies in Las Vegas and an international touring schedule.

-He became popular with general audiences due to performances that included showmanship and elaborate costumes and choreography.
-His critical reception was mixed, with some believing his playing was flashy but lacking in depth.
+Liberace became popular with general audiences through performances that included showmanship and elaborate costumes and choreography.
+Critical reception was mixed, with some believing his playing was flashy but lacked depth.

-In 1959, Liberace successfully sued the Daily Mirror for libel after they published an article implying that he was homosexual (which was criminalized at the time).
-Later, in 1982, he was sued by his lover and chauffer, Scott Thorson, for palimony.
-He continued to deny that he was homosexual.
+In 1959 Liberace successfully sued the Daily Mirror for libel after they published an article implying he was homosexual (which was criminalized at the time).
+Later, in 1982, he was sued by his lover and chauffeur, Scott Thorson, for palimony.
+He continued to deny he was homosexual, and died of AIDS-related cytomegalovirus pneumonia in 1987.

 Early life and education

-Władziu Valentino Liberace (known as Lee to his friends and Walter to family) was born in West Milwaukee, Wisconsin on May 16, 1919.
-His grandfather Valentino Liberace (1836–1909) was a casket maker from Formia in central Italy where his father, musician Salvatore ("Sam") Liberace (1885–1977), was born.
-His mother, Frances Zuchowski (1891–1980) was born in Menasha, Wisconsin, and was of Polish descent.
+Władziu Valentino Liberace (known as Lee to his friends and Walter to family) was born on May 16, 1919, in West Allis, Wisconsin, a suburb of Milwaukee.
+His grandfather Valentino Liberace (1836–1909) was a casket maker from Formia in Southern Italy, where his father, musician Salvatore ("Sam") Liberace (1885–1977), was born.
+His mother, Frances Zuchowski (1891–1980), was born in Menasha, Wisconsin, and was of Polish descent.
 Liberace had an identical twin who died at birth.
 He had three surviving siblings: a brother George (who was a violinist), a sister Angelina, and younger brother Rudy (Rudolph Valentino Liberace, named after the actor due to his mother's interest in show business).

 Liberace's father played the French horn in bands and cinemas, and often worked as a factory worker or laborer.
-While Sam encouraged music in his family, his wife Frances (despite having been a concert pianist before her marriage) believed music lessons and a record player to be unaffordable luxuries.
+While Sam encouraged music in his family, his wife Frances, despite having been a concert pianist before her marriage, believed music lessons and a record-player to be unaffordable luxuries.
 This disagreement caused family disputes.
 Liberace later said, "My dad's love and respect for music created in him a deep determination to give as his legacy to the world, a family of musicians dedicated to the advancement of the art."